luckyfrappe/groundwork/TESTING.md

 Extensive manual testing was performed on various browsers and devices to validate the user experience.

-Browser & Device Compatibility: The website was tested on multiple browsers (Chrome, Firefox, Safari) and devices (desktop, tablet, mobile) to ensure consistent layout, functionality, and responsiveness.
+Browser & Device Compatibility: The website was tested on multiple browsers (Chrome, Firefox, Safari, Opera and Edge) and devices (desktop, iPad, iPhone) to ensure consistent layout, functionality, and responsiveness.

 Feature Functionality: Every interactive element and feature was manually tested to confirm it works as expected.
 This included validating form field inputs, ensuring button clicks trigger the correct actions, and confirming dynamic content is generated and displayed properly.